tesfayecf/TradingBot/README.md

 The main strategy is based on the supertrend indicator.

 To build a new strategy create the following functions:
-- get_(name): this function formats the data recievied from the api and calculets the necessary indicators the be checked.
+- get_(name): this function formats the data received from the API and calculates the necessary indicators the be checked.
-- check_buy_sell_signals: check the necessary custom conditions that need to be fullfilled to trigger the algorithm.
+- check_buy_sell_signals: check the necessary custom conditions that need to be fulfilled to trigger the algorithm.
-- plot_(name): function to be called when the "plot" button is pressed.
-Set what has to be plotted and in which colors.
+- plot_(name): function to be invocked when the "plot" button is clicked.
+Set what and in which colors has to be plotted.
-- run_(name): gathers and organizes all the functions above is is called by the "Run Bot" button.
+- run_(name): gathers and organizes all the functions above.
+It's called by the "Run Bot" button.

-To create a new strategy import the new file and change change the function names in the App.py file.
+To create a new strategy import the new file and modify the function names into the App.py file.

 To set up run:
 ```
 pip install -r requirements
 ```

-and change the config.py file:
+and change the config.py file parameters:
  ```
  BINANCE_API_KEY = ''
 BINANCE_SECRET_KEY = ''